Accessibility & inclusion in a style of yoga with an intimidating name and reputation

 Besides a general waiver students sign saying they are ‘healthy’ enough to practice, we aren’t going to know what is going on with you.
 I appreciate it when students come to me before class and chat about whatever condition or circumstance they are dealing with.
 I encourage and urge everyone to do as much research as possible on their given condition, talk to as many people as possible, and understand that while yoga can be an immensely powerful complimentary healthcare practice, yoga teacher doesn’t equate to medical professional.
 It’s best to assume others know very little about what is helpful for you to do beyond the universal support offered to everyone.
 Perhaps some teachers know much more, but my point is for people to approach it from an empowered perspective without assuming others will know everything that is best for you.
 Research up on the teacher's background and training and seek out the recommendations of others as well.
 Keep searching until you find a teacher who is a good fit and will collaborate with you to help you access a yoga practice that works for you.

-Given my professional and personal experience, I recommend yoga for those dealing with focus, attention, and anxiety issues related to trauma, Autism and ADHD.
-The reasons are straightforward: the breathing and poses require that you shift your attention away from thoughts and onto breathing and the body.
-This may help strengthen your overall ability to focus and gives you agency over where you put your attention.
+Given my professional and personal experience, I personally would recommend yoga for those dealing with focus, attention, and anxiety issues related to trauma, Autism and ADHD.
+The reasons are straightforward: the practice requires that you shift your attention away from thoughts and onto breathing and the body.
+This may help strengthen your overall ability to focus and it gives you agency over where you put your attention.
 Deep breathing can also take your nervous system out of fight-or-flight mode (anxiety) and put it into a more restful state.
 Yoga classes can be a good social opportunity for those who experience social anxiety or awkwardness because there is some interaction involved, but not too much.
 You have the opportunity to experience a sense of togetherness without a high demand for verbal output.

 One of my favorite teaching experiences was leading chair yoga to a small group of women with advanced stages of dementia out on the lawn of their care facility.
 The grass was wet, but given the choice, it was unanimous that they all wanted to do the final resting pose (savasana) on the wet grass.
 After the final rest, they dubbed themselves the "wet butts".
 They were fantastic.